 - Operate tie-adzing machines to cut ties and permit insertion of fishplates that hold rails.

-- Operate track-wrench machines to tighten or loosen bolts at joints that hold ends of rails together.
+- Operate track wrenches to tighten or loosen bolts at joints that hold ends of rails together.

-- Paint railroad signs, such as speed limits and gate-crossing warnings.
+- Paint railroad signs, such as speed limits or gate-crossing warnings.

 - Patrol assigned track sections so that damaged or broken track can be located and reported.